DJ-Coder-Man/freeCodeCamp-ML-With-Python/README.md

 ---

-## Resources:
+## Resources
 - [TensorFlow](https://www.tensorflow.org/)
 - [freeCodeCamp Machine Learning With Python](https://www.freecodecamp.org/learn/machine-learning-with-python/)

 ---

 ## Disclaimer
 If you are completing this course as well, please attempt the projects yourself before referring to these solutions.
-Do NOT copy or plagiarize any code as this violates freeCodeCamp's academic honesty policy.
+Since this course currently lacks interactive instructional elements, freeCodeCamp encourages learners to seek additional resources to aid in their solutions.
+Do **NOT** copy or plagiarize any code as this violates freeCodeCamp's academic honesty policy.
 Thank you!